oneops/oneops.github.io/admin/install/install-with-ami.md

 ---
 layout: admin-doc
-title: Getting Started with OneOps Public AMI
+title: Installing OneOps with Public AMI
 ---

 If you have an AWS account you can bring up a basic version of OneOps using the public AMI.
 (Right now it's available in US east region).
 This image has some basic configurations already in place.